Kithure Kindiki: Cabinet

 Kindiki was among the top candidates considered to be William Ruto's running mates for his presidential campaign.
 Member of Parliament Rigathi Gachagua was chosen instead.
-Kindiki was instead appointed to serve as the Minister of the Interior.
-Mwenda Gataya succeeded him in the Senate.
+Kindiki was instead appointed to serve as the Minister of Interior.
+Mwenda Gataya succeeded him as Tharaka Nithi senator.
+Kindiki was dismissed from the cabinet on 11 July 2024, but was reappointed back to the cabinet on 19 July 2024, as the Cabinet secretary for Interior and Administration of National Government.